ferreirafabio/video2tfrecord/README.md

 pip install video2tfrecord
 ```

+# Converting video to tfrecord
-afterwards you can execute the following exemplary command to start the video-to-tfrecord conversion:
+After installing the package, you can execute the following exemplary command to start the video-to-tfrecord conversion:

 ```
 convert_videos_to_tfrecord(source_path, destination_path, n_videos_in_record, n_frames_per_video, "*.avi")
 ```

 while `n_videos` being the number of videos in one single tfrecord file, `n_frames` being the number of frames to be stored per video and `source_dir` containing your .avi video files.

+# Reading from the tfrecord
+see ```test.py``` for an example

 ## Manual installation
 If you want to set up your installation manually, use the install scripts provided in the repository.